 One person in critical condition after car hit pedestrian Sunday night

-BATON ROUGE - One person is in critical condition Sunday evening after a car reportedly ran into a person near the corner of Plank Road and Choctaw Drive
+BATON ROUGE - One person is in critical condition Sunday evening after a car reportedly ran into a person near the corner of Plank Road and Choctaw Drive.

 Emergency officials said the incident happened near the intersection around 9:45 p.m.
 One person was taken into police custody at the scene.